bioXgeo/geodiv/cran-comments.md

 knitr::opts_chunk$set(echo = TRUE)
 ```
 ## Test environments
-* local Ubuntu 22.04 install, R 4.3.1
-* local Windows 11, R 4.0.2
-* local Windows 10, R 3.6.1
+* local Windows 11 install, R 4.6.0
-* win-builder, R-devel
+* win-builder (devel and release)
+* R-hub v2 (Linux, Windows, macOS)
+* GitHub Actions (ubuntu-latest, macOS-latest, windows-latest): R release, devel,
+oldrel-1

 ## R CMD check results
-There were no ERRORS, WARNINGS, or NOTES.
+There were no ERRORS or WARNINGS, and one note re: ghostscript size reduction.

 ## Downstream dependencies
-There are currently no downstream dependencies for this package.
+This package has one reverse dependency, `prior3D`.
+I have
+checked that it passes R CMD check with this updated version installed
+and confirmed no new problems.

+## Comments
+This is an update of contact information for authors and a change in the
+maintainer in response to a flag from CRAN about the maintainer's email address
+no longer working.